xse404/ud839_Miwok/README.md

 License for the specific language governing permissions and limitations under the License.

-IMPORTANT: if you using gradle v3.0 or above, please visit this link
+IMPORTANT: if you are using gradle v3.0 or above, please visit this link

 https://stackoverflow.com/questions/47829828/error-in-rendering-and-actionbar-overlay-layout